Common sense tips here.

 When an emergency involving a serious shark incident occurs, Water Police acts as the first point of call and activates the relevant responders.

 WA Police (Water Police) is the Hazard Management Authority for marine search and rescue in Western Australia, and acts as the lead agency to receive calls and coordinate search and rescue operations from its base in North Fremantle.
 Sea search and rescue operations are undertaken with Department of Fire and Emergency Services Marine Volunteers, Department of Transport, Surf Life Saving WA (SLSWA), and Local Governments .

-When requested, the Department of Fisheries provides operational support to response agencies, and monitoring following a shark incident.
+When requested, the Department of Primary Industries and Regional Development provides operational support to response agencies, and monitoring following a shark incident.

-The Department of Fisheries has protocols and procedures to prepare for, and respond to, serious threat incidents.
+The Department of Primary Industries and Regional Development has protocols and procedures to prepare for, and respond to, serious threat incidents.
 This includes a network of regionally placed assets which can assist in monitoring an area after a shark bite incident.

 The Serious Threat guidelines were revised in April 2017, and drum lines will no longer be set pre-emptively, or automatically deployed in response to shark incidents.
-However, in exceptional circumstances, the Director General of the Department of Fisheries will still have the ability to give an order to set capture gear if other measures have failed to address risks to public safety.
+However, in exceptional circumstances, the Deputy Director General, Sustainability and Biosecurity of the Department of Primary Industries and Regional Development will still have the ability to give an order to set capture gear if other measures have failed to address risks to public safety.